2/6/2025

 Tom Wilson

-you know obviously, and the math is not exactly right because you've got gap capital and gas but if you look at our returns on equity, just actual market equity, it's substantially above that.
+So, you know, obviously, and the math is not exactly right because you've got gap capital and gaps, but if you look at our returns on equity, just actual market equity, it's substantially above that.
 So that's a good trade.
-We also obviously look at dividends, share repurchases, we've done a lot of.
-And so Jess, you want to just go through the numbers of what we've done on share repurchase in the past?
-We
+We also obviously look at dividends and everything else.
+Share repurchases, we've done a lot of.
+And so, Jess, do you want to just go through the numbers of what we've done on share repurchases in the past?
+We have done a lot, Tom.

 speaker